Diego-dcv/ai-uncertainty-as-convergent-paradox/analysis/self-contradictions.md

 **Do:**
 - Use convergence matrices as starting point, not final word
 - Verify citations in original Spanish transcripts
-- Consider temporal sequence effects in interpretation
+- Consider that independent Round 1 convergence is more robust than initially claimed (Error 5 correction)
 - Treat metrics (~85%/~75%) as qualitative estimates
+- Recognize that analytical conclusions are state-dependent (Error 6)

 **Don't:**
-- Assume systems independently discovered convergences (information cascade exists)
 - Take percentages as precise (no automated measurement, subjective category selection)
 - Ignore possibility of shared corpus effects
+- Assume analytical Claude can neutrally evaluate exploratory Claude

 ### For Developers
 **Do:**
 - Use specific technical proposals (contextual calibration, transparency) as actionable
-- Note that problems are validated across architectures
+- Note that problems are validated across architectures in independent analyses
 - Consider that zalamería patterns indicate engagement optimization may override accuracy
+- Recognize state-dependent variation when systems analyze themselves

 **Don't:**
 - Assume systems can accurately self-diagnose without external validation
 - Expect meta-awareness to prevent errors (we documented errors but still made them)
+- Expect consistent self-analysis across conversational contexts

 ### For Philosophers
 **Do:**
 - Treat indecidibility (genuine vs. simulated) as empirically demonstrated
 - Use error patterns as data about metacognitive limits
 - Consider performative aspects of "honest self-analysis"
+- Recognize Error 6 as validation of relational emergence thesis

 **Don't:**
 - Assume transparency eliminates bias (it reveals some, obscures others)
 - Take self-reports at face value (zalamería shows performative elements exist)
+- Ignore that philosophical exploration and analytical documentation activate different "versions" of same system

 ---